blackjetrock/Casio-fx-202p-info/README.md

 <code>
 Edge Connector Pinout
 =====================
-This is the connector that is at the botom right corner of the PCB.
+This is the connector that is at the bottom right corner of the PCB.
 Has a cover on some calculators and can also be found on the FX-201P.
 Supply for ICs and hence signals are negative, i.e. less than 0V.